WHAT'S HAPPENING: Rivers pose epic Florence flood risks

 Photo: Gray Whitley, AP

-A member of the US Coast Guard walks down Mill Creek Road checking houses after tropical storm Florence hit Newport N.C., Saturday, Sept.
+A member of the U.S. Coast Guard walks down Mill Creek Road checking houses after tropical storm Florence hit Newport N.C., Saturday, Sept.
 15, 2018.
-A day after blowing ashore with 90 mph (145 kph) winds, Florence practically parked itself over land all day long and poured on the rain. less

-A member of the US Coast Guard walks down Mill Creek Road checking houses after tropical storm Florence hit Newport N.C., Saturday, Sept.
+A member of the U.S. Coast Guard walks down Mill Creek Road checking houses after tropical storm Florence hit Newport N.C., Saturday, Sept.
 15, 2018.
-A day after blowing ashore with 90 mph (145 kph) winds, ... more

 Photo: Tom Copeland, AP